 To Punish or to Pardon?
 Attitudes Towards Justice and Reintegration for Europeans who Cooperated with the Islamic State

 In April 2020, GLD Senior Research Fellow Kristen Kao (Principal Investigator) and Professor Peter Esaiasson (University of Gothenburg) were awarded 66,000 SEK (approx. 7,500 USD) by Lundgrens Vetenskapsfond to study the return of Islamic State collaborators to Europe.
-The project will run from 2020-2021.
+GLD collaborated on this project until December 2021.

-This project develops a theoretical framework integrating political theories of state legitimacy with psychological theories of (in)justice, retribution, and forgiveness.
-To test this framework, we will run Facebook surveys in Sweden with embedded conjoint experiments.
-The study includes a sample of 1500 Swedish-speaking and 1500 Arabic-speaking inhabitants of Sweden in order to allow for examination of variations across older versus newer residents of Europe.
-In this age of international terrorism, this project provides policymakers with information to help create safe, secure, and inclusive societies, with broader implications for others accused of criminal behaviours and the legitimacy of the state.
+This project developed a theoretical framework that integrated political theories of state legitimacy with psychological theories of (in)justice, retribution, and forgiveness.
+To test this framework, Facebook surveys in Sweden were applied with embedded conjoint experiments.
+The study included a sample of 1500 Swedish-speaking and 1500 Arabic-speaking inhabitants of Sweden in order to allow for examination of variations across older versus newer residents of Europe.
+In the age of international terrorism, this project provided policymakers with information to help create safe, secure, and inclusive societies, with broader implications for others accused of criminal behaviors and the legitimacy of the state.

 This project is supported by the To Punish or to Pardon?
 Attitudes Towards Justice and Reintegration for Swedes who Cooperated with the Islamic State grant (Lundgrens Vetenskapsfond 2020-3643) grant, PI: Kristen Kao.